 - Latency on a MegaCOMMS link is a single sample @96 kHz (around 10us.)

-- Sub 0.4 millisecond latency from analogue inputs on stage, through either the CDC eight or CDC six and all the console’s processing, to analogue outputs on stage
+- Sub 0.4 millisecond latency from analogue inputs on stage, through all the console’s processing, to analogue outputs on stage

 - Uses robust RG-6 co-axial cable